NSS-Day-Cohort-66/server-side-python-curriculum/book-1-oop/chapters/CC_COMPOSITION.md

 Up to this point, although you have made a whole pile of different classes, you haven't had to worry about how types can relate to each other.
 But if you think about your experience with objects and data from the front end, you know that data relationships are critical to building applications of any complexity.

-Now that Critters and Croquettes is exapanding into multiple animal attractions, this is a great time to expand your use of the class syntax to represent different real-world entities that have a relationship with each other.
+Now that Critters and Croquettes is expanding into multiple animal attractions, this is a great time to expand your use of the class syntax to represent different real-world entities that have a relationship with each other.

 Start with the original attraction, the petting zoo.
 A llama or a miniature horse will never end up in the wetlands or the snake pit.
 But the petting zoo has many different animals in it.
 This is a one-to-many relationship.